100thCoin/AccuracyCoin/README.md

 This menu will print several bytes on screen and can be useful for debugging certain tests in a situation where you don't have a way to view everything in RAM.
 I suggest simply using some form of memory viewer if possible.

-This menu does not apply to every test in the ROM, as many tests don't write anything to RAM, or the values written aren't relavent for what went wrong.
+This menu does not apply to every test in the ROM, as many tests don't write anything to RAM, or the values written aren't relevant for what went wrong.

 The topmost row will print the values from address $20 to $2F, which are values used in the Unofficial Instruction tests.
 The second row will print the values from $50 to $6F, which are used in a handful of tests.
-The remaining 8 rows will print every byte from address $500 to $5FF, which are typically where a test will store any bytes needed for it.
+The remaining 8 rows will print every byte from address $500 to $5FF, which is typically where a test will store any bytes needed for it.

 Here's a color-coded version of that image, with boxes around each byte: